forax/write_your_own_java_framework/mapper/README2.md

 ### Collector

-A `JSONDeserializer` uses two abstractions, one called a Collector (because it's behavior is close to a [Stream Collector](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Collector.html)).
+A `JSONReader` uses two abstractions, one called a Collector (because it's behavior is close to a [Stream Collector](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Collector.html)).
 A collector abstract the way to create an object, fill it with values and transform it to another object before returning it.
 In order to propagate the type, it also has a function that return the type of a `key`